mealie-recipes/mealie/docs/docs/documentation/community-guide/n8n-backup-automation.md

    - Authentication to `Generic Credential Type`
    - Generic Auth Type to `Header Auth`
    - Header Auth to `Mealie API` or whatever you named your credentials

+## Notification Node

+> Please use error notifications of some kind.
+It's very easy to set and forget an automation, then have the worst happen and lose data.

+[ntfy](https://github.com/binwiederhier/ntfy) Is a great open source, self-hostable, tool for sending notifications.

+If you want to use ntfy, you will need to install it on your environment, or sgn up for their service, and configure it with the webhook URL

+If you want to use another notification service, you can create a new node in nn that sends the notification using whatever method you like.

+- For example, if you want to send a push notification via [Pushover](https:/pushover.net/) you could create a new node that uses the Pushover API and sendsthe notification.
+- You can use the [Send Email](https://docs.n8n.io/integrations/builtincore-nodes/n8n-nodes-base.sendemail/) node in n8n as an example of how tocreate your own custom node.
+- You can send it off to influxdb, slack, discord etc. Go nuts.

+If you're using another method for backups we'd love to hear about it.
+Pop in [Discord](https://discord.gg/QuStdQGSGK) and say hi!